What We Treat

 Depression

 At Riverstone, we use Behavioral Activation (BA) and Cognitive Behavioral Therapy (CBT) to treat depression.
-BA helps break the cycle of isolation and depression by helping youth re-engage with routine, meaningful, and enjoyable activities that lead to improvements in mood.
-CBT complements this by helping youth identify and challenge negative thought patterns, develop healthier ways of thinking, and build coping skills to manage emotional distress.
+BA works to break the cycle of isolation and depression by helping clients re-engage with routine, meaningful, and enjoyable activities that lead to improvements in mood.
+CBT complements this by helping clients identify and challenge negative thought patterns, develop healthier ways of thinking, and build coping skills to manage emotional distress.

 Trauma & PTSD